Souravgoswami/patched-irb/README.md

 # patched-irb
-This is my customized irb which is aliased with irb.
+This is a patched irb (for Linux).

 ![alt text](https://raw.githubusercontent.com/Souravgoswami/patched-irb/master/screenshot/a.png)